jeff-adkisson/swe-3313-spring-2025/project/README.md

 Once again, the presentation is to simulate convincing your client that you are on the path to success, that you have carefully considered and are working to managing risk, and that your project is organized and carefully planned.
 I should feel happy and confident after watching your presentation that your team understands the project, is not missing anything and furthermore, is not adding anything that will increase the risk of failure.
 Like before, carefully plan your presentation and make it professional quality.

-### Writing Center Bonus

-Do not forget that you can get up to two extra points on your final grade visiting the Writing Center (1 visit = 1 point, 2 visits = 2 points).
-If you go, show them this document.

 ### Instructions and Grading Rubric

 [Requirements Instructions and Grading Rubric](details-requirements.md)